 Use this table to record your views on potential impact on Protected Characteristics.
 As the activity and the assessment develop your views may change - record them here.
+It is important to be searching and honest about this - many Council activities are planned to be of other groups.

-It is important to be searching and honest about this - many Council activities are planned to be of positive benefit to identified target groups but can often have the potential for inadvertent effects on other groups.
+It is important to be searching and honest about this - many Council activities are planned to be of positive benefit to identified target groups but can often have the potential for inadvertent effects on